Peak District: Birds

 As with mammals, many Peak bird species are widespread generalists.
 The Dark Peak moors still support breeding populations of several upland specialists, such as twite, short-eared owl, golden plover, dunlin, ring ouzel, northern wheatear and merlin.
 The populations of twite and golden plover are the southernmost confirmed breeding populations in England, and the Peak District Moors Special Protection Area (SPA) is a European designation for its populations of merlin, golden plover and short-eared owl.
 The Peak District lacks the concentrations of breeding waders found further north in the Pennines, though the moors and their fringes accommodate breeding curlew and lapwing, and less noticeable wading birds such as dunlin and snipe.

 Commercial driven grouse shooting occurs on the heather moorlands of the Dark Peak, where the red grouse population is maintained by gamekeepers employed by shooting estates.
 A population of black grouse became extinct in 2000, but reintroduction was attempted in 2003.
 Quarries and rock outcrops provide nest sites for peregrine falcon and common raven.
 Ravens and common buzzards are increasingly found as their British range expands eastwards, perhaps because of general reductions in persecution.
-Illegal persecution has limited populations of rare raptors such as northern goshawk, peregrine and hen harrier.
+Illegal persecution has limited populations of rare raptors such as Eurasian goshawk, peregrine and hen harrier.
 Following the RSPB's publication of Peak Malpractice, a 2006 report highlighting wildlife crime, the Peak District Bird of Prey Initiative was set up in 2011 by conservationists and shooting bodies to try to boost populations of birds of prey.
-The park authorities expressed disappointment at the limited results and the RSPB withdrew from the partnership in January 2018 citing continued efforts by the Moorland Association and National Gamekeepers’ Organisation which together had "frustrated any possibility of progress" on the issue.
+The park authorities expressed disappointment at the limited results and the RSPB withdrew from the partnership in January 2018 citing continued efforts by the Moorland Association and National Gamekeepers' Organisation which together had "frustrated any possibility of progress" on the issue.

 Fast-flowing rivers attract specialists such as grey wagtail, dipper, common sandpiper, mandarin duck and goosander.
 Wooded and semi-wooded areas attract redstart, pied flycatcher, wood warbler and tree pipit, and coniferous plantations house siskin and common crossbill.
 Upland reservoirs in the Dark Peak are generally oligotrophic and attract few birds, but lower-lying reservoirs on the southern fringes such as Carsington Water and Ogston Reservoir regularly attract rare migrants and wintering rarities such as various waders, wildfowl, gulls and terns.
 The area is regularly overflown by wintering populations of pink-footed geese moving between East Anglia and Morecambe Bay.

 Dipper, golden plover, hen harrier, merlin and short-eared owl are local biodiversity action plan priority species.

 Fossil records show that the Peak District was once inhabited by an eclectic mix of species, many of them no longer found in Britain, such as alpine swift, demoiselle crane and long-legged buzzard.
 Species lost from the Peak District through human activity include hazel grouse, capercaillie and golden eagle.